Duodecimus/FTL-Multiverse---Hektar-Bundle/README.md

 - V 0.1.3
     Cleared out the duplicate Hektar crew drones from the Crapbucket list Added Hektar attack drones to the Crapbucket list, and to a number of bluelists
+- V 0.1.4
+    Fixed modules not applying to the Hektar artillery Added a ship type for Hektar ships when talking to Tully in Node 17